 When creating the original Friendship Lamp, we also consulted with a bank network security administrator throughout the design process.
-We still converse with him to make sure our information is fully up-to-date so that all the Filimin Devices are kept secure.
+We still converse with him to make sure our information is fully up-to-date so that all the Friendship Lamp Devices are kept secure.
 So far, he's been satisfied enough with the design to purchase two sets for his own family :)

-If you'd rather not participate in our Live Map you can always contact us and request to opt-out.
+If you'd rather not participate in our Live Map you can always contact us and request to opt out.
 If you're concerned about your IP address being visible to others on the internet, there are several steps you can take to protect yourself, such as using a VPN (Virtual Private Network).

 Why does my browser show manager.filimin.com/setup as "Not secure"?

-The "Not secure" message you may be seeing on your browser for the "Setup Wi-Fi & Register" page is a warning that information you input on this page is not being sent to a recognized secure source.
+The "Not secure" message you may be seeing on your browser for the "Setup Wi-Fi & Register" page is a warning that the information you input on this page is not being sent to a recognized secure source.
 This is because part of the setup on this page may require you to type in your Wi-Fi information while you are not connected to the internet.
 Because of this, your browser cannot confirm where the information is being sent.